"We respect them": NSMQ girl who called other schools cubicles last year repents

 - An Okuapemman SHS student, previously known for her humorous remark about other schools during last year's NSMQ, has undergone a notable transformation

-- In a recent interview, she expressed a more respectful and mature attitude toward competing schools, emphasizing that they won't over-respect or underestimate any of them
+- In a recent interview, she expressed a more respectful and mature attitude toward competing schools, emphasising that they won't over-respect or underestimate any of them

 - Her newfound sportsmanship and change in approach have generated positive reactions and intrigue as observers await Okuapemman SHS's performance in this year's NSMQ